worka/vanilla-js-url/README.md

 # vanilla-js-url

+A lightweight module to construct and parse query parameters of URLs.

 A set of functions for working with url.
 Easy to add parameters to url, easy to extract parameters from url.
 You can also get `path` from url.

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/worka/vanilla-js-url)